typelead/eta/README.md

 ## Contribute

-Visit the [Contribute](https://eta-lang.org/contribute) page in the official website.
+Visit the [Contribute](https://eta-lang.org/contribute) page in the official website for details.

 You are required to sign [TypeLead Individual CLA](https://eta-lang.org/legal/cla) before we can merge any of your work into our code base.